jhawley/bloomfilter/README.md

 # Incomplete
+* Pass the false positives test
-* The number of hash function and the filter size need to be calculated independently.
+* Note limitations on set size and number of hash functions
-* testOfFalsePositives needs to be revisited in a more rigorous manner.
-* The hash class needs to be tested more rigorously

 #### Purpose
 To provide a Bloom Filter data structure where some false positives are tolerable